Connect your client applications to ZDM Proxy

 The details may vary but you’ll still see the same general pattern described in the pseudocode in each of the drivers.

-This topic does not describe details or APIs for any of the DataStax drivers mentioned above.
+This topic does not describe details or APIs for any of the drivers mentioned above.
 All the drivers come with a complete set of documentation for exactly this task.
 The following links provide some good starting points for learning about the interfaces for each specific driver:

-Connecting DataStax drivers to ZDM Proxy
+Connect applications to ZDM Proxy

 We mentioned above that connecting to a ZDM Proxy should be almost indistinguishable from connecting directly to your Cassandra cluster.
-This design decision means there isn’t much to say here; everything we discussed in the section above also applies when connecting your DataStax driver to a ZDM Proxy.
+This design decision means there isn’t much to say here; everything we discussed in the section above also applies when connecting your driver to ZDM Proxy.
 There are a few extra considerations to keep in mind, though, when using the proxy.

 Client application credentials